 Merton was awarded the Military Cross.
 His citation reads:

-Second Lieutenant Merton Alfred Rose died of wounds on 19th September, 1918, at No. 54 Casualty Clearing Station.
-32 He is commemorated on the Swanage War Memorial.
+Second Lieutenant Merton Alfred Rose died of wounds on 19th September, 1918, at No. 54 Casualty Clearing Station.25 He is commemorated on the Swanage War Memorial.
 His name is joined by that of his younger brother, Osmond Arthur Rose, 2nd Lieutenant of the 5th Battalion Dorsetshire Regiment, who died of appendicitis on 12th September 1919 while on active service in Egypt.

-The family built and owned a block of buildings near the seafront end of Station Road, Swanage, and named them Mermond Place’ after their two sons who died in War Service.
+The family built and owned a block of buildings near the seafront end of Station Road, Swanage, and named them ‘Mermond Place’ after their two sons who died in War Service.
 It is still known by that name today.
+With special thanks to family members Nick26 and Jan Ostafew for family background, and to Karin Bamborough27 for providing the portrait of Merton.

 Researcher and Author: John Vickers